 Curriculum Structure

-The 4-year program leading to the MD degree at HWCOM is designed to maximize exposure and training in all areas of medical education.
-The program prepares students for advancement into postgraduate study and for the practice of medicine in any medical specialty or primary care area.
+Our 4-year program leading to the MD degree is designed to maximize exposure and training in all areas of medical education.
+The program prepares students for advancement into postgraduate study and the practice of medicine in any medical specialty or primary care area.

-We are a community-based medical school, and our students train in a variety of public and private inpatient and outpatient clinical settings; this training model emphasizes the importance of patient-centered care in diverse patient populations.
-Our students are expected to develop competency in nine domains, including a social accountability domain, and students gain hands-on experience observing and caring for households in the community that have little or no access to medical care.
-View course & clerkship dates.
+We are a community-based medical school, and our students train in various public and private inpatient and outpatient clinical settings; this training model emphasizes the importance of patient-centered care in diverse patient populations.
+Our students will develop competency in nine domains, including social accountability, and they will gain hands-on experience observing and caring for households in the community with little or no access to medical care.

 1